AlbertoKSUS/KUZO/README.md

 ## 📃 License

-This project is licensed under the MIT License.
+Licensed under the MIT License.

 ---

-### ✨ Enjoy your bot powered by KuzoBot!
+### ✨ Enjoy your music with KuzoBot!